Tests and treatments

 - It is normal to have a mild fever (lower than 38°C) the day after the procedure.

-- Contact the attending ENT physician if your child has one of the following on the day(s) after coming home:
+- Contact the attending ENT physician if your child has a fever greater than 38 °C after coming home or in the days afterwards.

 - Stay out of direct sunlight during the first few days.